rubatopy/rubato/docs/source/tutorials/advanced/pixel_mutation.rst

 Assumes you finished getting started.

 Pixel mutation is not currently implemented to surfaces in rubato as of `2.0.0`.
-This will hopefully come in future
+This will hopefully come in future.

 .. code-block:: console

     $ pip install numpy

-In your code we need to import `numpy` and `sdl2.ext.pixelaccess`
+In your code we need to import `numpy` and `sdl2.ext.pixelaccess`:

 .. code-block:: python